Eastern Military District

 It is one of the five military districts of the Russian Armed Forces, with its jurisdiction within the Far Eastern Federal District of the country.
 The Eastern Military District was created as part of the 2008 military reforms, and founded by Presidential Decree №1144 signed on September 20, 2010, to replace the Far East Military District with the addition of the Transbaikal section of the Siberian Military District.
 The district began operation on October 21, 2010, under the command of Admiral Konstantin Sidenko.

 The Eastern Military District is the second largest military district in Russia by geographic size at 7000000 km2.
-The district contains 12 federal subjects of Russia: Amur Oblast, Buryatia, Chukotka Autonomous Okrug, Jewish Autonomous Oblast, Kamchatka Krai, Khabarovsk Krai, Magadan Oblast, Primorsky Krai, Sakha Republic, Sakhalin Oblast, Zabaykalsky Krai.
+The district contains 11 federal subjects of Russia: Amur Oblast, Buryatia, Chukotka Autonomous Okrug, Jewish Autonomous Oblast, Kamchatka Krai, Khabarovsk Krai, Magadan Oblast, Primorsky Krai, Sakha Republic, Sakhalin Oblast, Zabaykalsky Krai.

 The district commander may direct all the formations of the Armed Forces within the district's territory, with the exception of the Strategic Rocket Forces and Russian Aerospace Forces.
 In addition, operational subordination of the formations of the National Guard Troops, the Border Service of the FSB, as well as units of the Ministry of Emergency Situations and other ministries and departments performing tasks in the district.

-The Eastern Military District is headquartered in Khabarovsk, and its current district commander is Colonel General Rustam Muradov, who has held the position since October 5, 2022.
+The Eastern Military District is headquartered in Khabarovsk, and its current district commander is Colonel General Andrey Ivanayev, who has held the position since November 2024.

 History

 31 July 1918 is considered to be the date of foundation of the predecessor Far Eastern Military District.
 On this day, regular units of the Red Army defeated the White Army of the White Guards and interventionists in the area of the Kaul Heights, Shmakovka and Spassk.
 This date is widely celebrated by the military personnel of the Eastern Military District.

 On 22 February 2018, at the National Defense Management Center awarded the Eastern Military District a banner as symbols of honor, valor and military glory.

 From 11 to 17 September 2018, the Vostok 2018 military exercise took place in the district.

-By the end of January 2022, the headquarters of the Eastern Military District reportedly deployed to Belarus against the backdrop of a new flare-up of the crisis over Ukraine.
+By the end of January 2022, the headquarters of the Eastern Military District reportedly deployed to Belarus as part of the prelude to the Russian invasion of Ukraine.
 Combat units drawn from the district's 5th Combined Arms Army, 29th Combined Arms Army, 35th Combined Arms Army, 36th Combined Arms Army, 68th Army Corps and the Pacific Fleet's 155th Naval Infantry Brigade were also reported to have deployed to Belarus.